 LET’S GET BACK TO THE CRUISER, THEN.
 THE OPERATORS WILL WANT TO KNOW ABOUT THIS.

 WALK 50K?
 THIS THING WILL BE GONE BY THEN.
 WE SHOOT IT, CALL IT IN.

 I wasn’t sure what else to say to Ruggy.
-We wouldn’t be able to make it back to the cruiser, report the finding, and expect to find whatever we found to still be here.
+We wouldn’t be able to make it back to the cruiser, report the finding, and expect to find whatever it was we’d found to be here still.
 Action was needed.
-Besides, Ruggy had his mindset regardless of any protocol.
+Besides, Ruggy had his mind made up regardless of any protocol.
 He wanted to find out what this was.
 I had no other choice.
-I couldn’t leave him behind.
-Scrapper’s code.
+I couldn’t leave him behind—Scrapper’s code.